 - Maintain all documentation as required.

-- Maintain a collection of appropriate songs, activities and related materials (worksheets, handouts, etc.) for each population served during the internship.
-This may be in file form, notebook form or electronic.
+- Maintain a collection of appropriate songs, activities and related materials for each population.

 - Complete one individualized project.
-This project will be determined in consultation with the internship supervisor and may consist of a research project, establishing services in a new area, creation of a resource appropriate to the program or other.
+This project will be determined in consultation with the internship director and may consist of a research project, establishing services in a new area, creating a resource appropriate to the program or other.

 - Maintain all communication, documentation, and/or administrative procedures set forth by the student’s educational director.